Moorebank High School: Admissions and enrolment

-Total enrolment in junior years (7–10) is approximately 180 students, and around 200 in senior years (11–12).
-Total number of enrolment was 1,075 students in 2018.
+Total enrolment in each grade (7–12) is approximately 180 students.
+Total number of enrolment was 1021 students in 2024.

 The school is partially selective, meaning it is divided into selective and comprehensive classes.
-Those who want to enrol in the comprehensive classes will just enrol normally, like in most other high schools.
+Those who want to enroll in the comprehensive classes will just enroll normally, like in most other high schools.

 Admission into selective classes in Year 7 is determined upon results in a Statewide examination known as the Selective High Schools Test.
 Entry into vacant places in later stages is based on a reserve list and other criteria, mainly reports from previous years.
 The school also has a Support Unit through which students with Autism Spectrum Disorder receive extra support and lessons designed to equip them for active participation in the wider community upon graduation.
 These students are also encouraged to take part in all aspects of school life and are an integral part of the school community.

 Facilities

-School facilities include six laboratories, three industrial kitchens, two wood-work studios, two metal-work studios, a recording studio, a photographic darkroom, a dual-library, a football field, a cricket field, two cricket nets, two basketball courts, three tennis courts, a dance studio, and an indoor multiplex hall with staging.
+School facilities include six laboratories, three industrial kitchens, two wood-work studios, two metal-work studios, a recording studio, a photographic darkroom, a dual-library, a football field, a cricket field, two cricket nets, two basketball courts, three tennis courts, six outdoor table tennis tables, a dance studio, and an indoor multiplex hall with staging.

+Controversies

+Fingerprint Scanning: In September 2022, Moorebank High School had installed fingerprint scanners outside of toilets to combat vandalism.
+However, parents and students were outraged, having concerns about privacy and data leaks.
+Moorebank High School has since removed the need to access the toilets with fingerprints and now use a new system.